Shead scores 21 points, Houston knocks out 1-seed Arizona

 Houston stretched its lead to 10 points three different times before halftime.

-Moore, a graduate transfer, had a career-high 21 points in Houston’s second-round win over Illinois, but his early 3 was all he’d score against the Wildcats.
+Moore, a graduate transfer, had a career-high 21 points in Houston’s second-round win over Illinois, but his early 3 to make it 5-0 Houston in the first two minutes was all he’d score against the Wildcats.
 He committed his third personal foul with 9:22 left and played only 17 minutes overall.

+”The guy that’s been really good for us, Taze Moore, was a non-factor. … Tonight, you know, he was in the witness protection program.
+I couldn’t find him.
+Nowhere,” Sampson said. ”We put him in there, we had to take him right back out.”

 Arizona was within 34-28 at halftime when Koloko made both free throws after a whistle and a replay review when 0.6 seconds were put back on the clock.
 Sampson and the Cougars thought the half was over, and Mathurin thought he had been fouled going for the rebound on Koloko’s miss as the buzzer sounded, but the refs ruled a foul on Koloko’s shot after looking at the replay.